laher/mkdo/README.md

 e.g. 1

-         mkdo mv error.log old/2013-01-01/
+         mkdo mv error.log old/{date}/

-This would create the directories "old/2013-01-01/" before running the 'mv' command.
+This would create the directories "old/2013-01-01/" (if current date were 1st Jan 2013) before running the 'mv' command.

 e.g. 2